matomo-org/developer-documentation/docs/3.x/plugins.md

 # Implementing a plugin
 ## CLI tool
-Piwik comes with a powerful command line tool to help you generating a plugin easily.
+Piwik comes with a powerful command line tool to help you generate a plugin easily.
 The command line tool is called "console" and is located in the Piwik root directory.
 To get familiar with the command line tool enter either `./console` or `php console`.
 As you haven't specified any command yet, it will list you all available commands along with their descriptions.
 The most interesting commands for developers are:

 * `generate:plugin`